Chimichurri Sauce Recipe

 Published January 6, 2025.
 This post may contain affiliate links.
 Please read my disclosure policy.

-This tasty Chimichurri sauce of minced fresh herbs with garlic, chiles, vinegar, and oil will immediately enhance anything you serve it with.
-I’m not sure there is an easier-to-make accompaniment that can elevate your meal than this.
+My Chimichurri Sauce recipe is made with minced fresh herbs, garlic, chiles, vinegar, and oil that will immediately enhance anything you serve it with.
+I’m not sure there is an easier-to-make accompaniment that can elevate your meal than this sauce.

 Chimichurri Sauce